notaryproject/notation/specs/commandline/sign.md

   notation sign [flags] <reference>

 Flags:
+       --allow-referrers-api        [Experimental] use the Referrers API to store signatures in the registry, if not supported, fallback to the Referrers tag schema
   -d,  --debug                      debug mode
   -e,  --expiry duration            optional expiry that provides a "best by use" time for the artifact.
 The duration is specified in minutes(m) and/or hours(h).
 For example: 12h, 30m, 3h20m
   -h,  --help                       help for sign